 In this article, I talk about the effectiveness of acupuncture and chronic pain.
 Anyone with chronic pain can testify that it can completely undermine the quality of your life.
 Over the years, I’ve heard so many sceptics dismiss the idea that acupuncture can be an effective or viable form of medicine.
 Many argue that there […]Read More

 Ever heard the saying ‘got up on the wrong side of the bed this morning’?
 Some days this applies because you’ve awoken to a sore back which puts you in a mood all day.
 If you’re someone who has suffered with back issues in the past then here’s a few tips on dealing with that […]Read More

 As kids start to prepare for their HSC this year, it is important for you as a parent to find ways to support them.
 It can be a fine line between keeping them motivated and focused and ensuring they don’t get completely overwhelmed or crushed by self-doubt and panic or lack of sleep and worry. […]Read More

-For many people, getting a massage is considered something of a luxury, an indulgence that your partner may gift you for Valentine’s Day or your birthday, a pamper session that you save up for to experience in a spa.
-The truth is that a massage, in this modern world, is more a necessity than […]Read More
+For many people, getting a massage is considered something of a luxury, an indulgence that your partner may gift you for Valentine’s Day or your birthday or a spa pamper session that you save up for to indulge in.
+A massage in our fast-paced modern world is more a necessity than it is a one-off […]Read More

 Magnesium – Sparking energy Magnesium is a miracle mineral needed to drive body energy systems.
 It is the green component in plant chlorophyll, and without it, plants cannot take nutrition from the sun and survive.
 In essence humans cannot tense a muscle or focus a thought without enough magnesium in our cells.
 As it cannot […]Read More